MrJimm/MemoAIzer/README.md

 "text" folders are for text memos.
 All successful transcriptions are automatically placed in "raw" folder.
 You also can place there your custom .txt file with text memo for further processing.
 All text analysis results are stored in "processed" folder.
 This topic is WIP for now.

-### Set up Google Drive folders in flow
+### 0.5 Set up Google Drive folders in flow
 After you created folders, double click on every Google Drive trigger node and reselect your *device* folders that you have created.
 Click on a dropdown list to the right of "from list" and find your folder by name

 ![изображение](https://github.com/MrJimm/MemolAIzer/assets/5428408/57e1f926-1cf9-415f-bf3a-897893d48605)

 Go to the "Search if the text memo already exists" node and reselect your "raw" text folder.

 Go to the Google Drive node after the "MAKE JSON FILES" and reselect your "raw" text folder.

+## Part 1: Transcribe voice memo to text

-### Activate N8N flow
+### 1.1 Activate N8N flow
 Finally activate your flow.
 You can go then to "Executions" or "All executions" tab to monitor automation activities.

-## Part 1: Transcribe voice memo to text
-Activate voice memo transcribe flow in N8N.
-Memolaizer works with voice memos stored in Google Drive.
+Memoaizer works with voice memos stored in Google Drive.
 The flow is triggered when any new file is uploaded to any of the voice/[device] folders (general, watch, etc).
 To set up automatic upload from your phone/watch see section "How to upload to Drive" below.
 Also see troubleshooting section if you see no execution is fired while you have new files in *device* folders.
 You can see executions in the designated tab in N8N interface.

 ## Part 2: Analyze text transcriptions with ChatGPT API
-WIP
+***WIP***

 ## How to upload to Drive
 ### Manually